NixOS/nix/doc/manual/source/release-notes/rl-2.32.md

   Temporary build directories created during derivation builds no longer include the derivation name in their path to avoid build failures when the derivation name is too long.
 This change ensures predictable prefix lengths for build directories under `/nix/var/nix/builds`.

+## Performance improvements

+- Substituted flake inputs are no longer re-copied to the store [#14041](https://github.com/NixOS/nix/pull/14041)

+  Since 2.25, Nix would fail to store a cache entry for substituted flake inputs, which in turn would cause them to be re-copied to the store on initial evaluation.
+Caching these inputs results in a near doubling of performance in some cases — especially on I/O-bound machines and when using commands that fetch many inputs, like `nix flake [archive|prefetch-inputs]`.

+- `nix flake check` now skips derivations that can be substituted [#13574](https://github.com/NixOS/nix/pull/13574)

+  Previously, `nix flake check` would evaluate and build/substitute all derivations.
+Now, it will skip downloading derivations that can be substituted.
+  This can drastically decrease the time invocations take in environments where checks may already be cached (like in CI).

 ## Contributors

 This release was made possible by the following 32 contributors: